vars1ty/dynamic-rune/README.md

    - Returns: The value of that thread key.
    - Description: Gets the value of the specified thread key.
 - `dynamic::is_key_down(string)` -> `bool`
    - Arg 0: The key identifier.
-Only A-Z, Control, Space, Left and Right are currently supported.
+Only A-Z, Control, Space, Left, Right, Up and Down are currently supported.
    - Returns: `true` if the key is pressed
    - Description: Checks if the given key is being pressed.
 Should be used in a loop.
 - `task::sleep_secs(u64)` -> `Future`